 We can't discuss low carb without sharing some of the benefits.
 There are absolutely reasons low-carb diets are so popular.
 Some of the short term benefits include:

-• Improved blood lipids
+- Improved blood lipids10

-The important question, aside from the possible impact on hormones, is whether a low-carb diet is sustainable to provide long-term health changes, and the jury is still out on this one.
+The important question, aside from the possible impact on hormones, is whether a low-carb diet is sustainable to provide long-term health changes, and the jury is still out14 on this one.
 Most studies comparing low-carb to other patterns of eating find no difference long-term.

 Low carb diet for PCOS